-Although past exposures to contaminants may have occurred, no one is currently exposed to levels of contaminants that would be expected to cause adverse health effects.
-Because exposure to contaminants is still possible, IDPH concludes that the Beloit Corporation site poses no apparent public health hazard.
+Although past exposures to contaminants may have occurred, no individuals are currently exposed to levels of contaminants that would be expected to cause adverse health effects.
+Exposure to contaminants is still possible, but not at levels expected to cause adverse effects.
+Thus, IDPH concludes that the Beloit Corporation site poses no apparent public health hazard.